search-rug/student-report-template/README.md

 # Writing BSc/MSc Theses and Reports

-This repository contains a LaTeX template for writing BSc/MSc theses and reports in general (e.g., for an internships or short programming project).
-The template also contain limited guidance to help some aspects of the writing.
+This repository contains a LaTeX template for writing BSc/MSc theses and reports in general (e.g., for an internship or short programming project).
+The template also contains limited guidance to help with some aspects of the writing.

 This template is maintained by, and therefore applies to, the [Software Engineering and Architecture group](https://www.cs.rug.nl/search/) of the [Faculty of Science and Engineering](https://www.rug.nl/fse/?lang=en) of the University of Groningen.
 That being said, it may be applicable to other groups or purposes, in which case you are using the template and guidance at your own risk.